nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 }
 ```

+### 4.1.
+Network Endpoint Service

+The underlying peer-to-peer network does not automatically discover new peers but it relies on the system to tell
+which peers to connect to instead.
+Nodes SHOULD publish their Nuts Network endpoint(s) as a service in their DID Document(s).
+The `type` of this service MUST be `nuts-network-grpc`.
+The `serviceEndpoint` MUST be a single gRPC endpoint other
+nodes can use to connect to the node.
+In MUST be in the format of `<host>:<port>`.
+A node MAY publish multiple network endpoints.

 ## 5. Supported Cryptographic Algorithms and Key Types

 Since RSA algorithms are deemed to be insecure for medium to long term, only elliptic curve-type algorithms are supported.